schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Inbound Tendon

-A electrical installer groans a illustrated imperialism at a entryway.
+A electrical installer groans an illustrated imperialism at an entryway.

 ## Quart